A subtask is a task within a task. Subtasks are part of the Dart hierarchy and are pieces of larger tasks broken down into more manageable parts.

 When you have a task and would like to add subtasks, you can do so manually, or you can leverage Dart AI to help you write subtasks for the task.

-Delete or replicate subtasks
+Replicate or delete subtasks

 You can replicate subtasks.
 You can also delete them.
 To do so, open the subtask.
 Then, choose the "more" icon at the top right of your subtask window and select "replicate" to make a copy" or "delete" to remove the subtask from the task:

-Subtasks and task size
+Subtasks and sizes